CHTC/chtc-website-source/hpc-transition.md

 title: Transition to the Newly Configured HPC Cluster
 ---

-The HPC Cluster is being upgraded to a new configuration during September - October 2020.
+The HPC Cluster is being upgraded to a new configuration during October-November 2020.
 If you have an account on our current HPC cluster (logging into `aci-service-1` or `aci-service-2`) this page, along with our [User News page](/user-news), has a summary of what you need to know and actions you need to take.